PallasKat/transcendental/README.md

 # README #

-Transcendental functions for _bitreproducibility_ in the context of `Stella`, `Cosmo` and the CrClim project.
+Transcendental functions for _bitreproducibility_ in the context of Stella, Cosmo and the CrClim project.

 ### What is this repository for? ###